-- Lance Armstrong won seven Tour de Frances and innumerable fans, but he was stripped of his titles and banned from Olympic sports for life when his long-term doping offenses were discovered.
+- Lance Armstrong won seven Tour de Frances, but was stripped of his titles and banned from Olympic sports for life when his long-term doping offenses were discovered.

-- Elizabeth Holmes became the first self-made female billionaire in Silicon Valley…until a reporter discovered that all her claims were a sham and she’d been lying to investors and corporate partners the whole time.
-She now faces up to twenty years in prison for her lies.
+- Elizabeth Holmes became the first self-made female billionaire in Silicon Valley…until a reporter discovered that all her claims were a sham and she’d been lying to investors the whole time.
+She now faces up to twenty years in prison.

 Worse, this type of success leaves you empty

 The emptiness of success is a well-documented phenomenon.
 And it appears the greater the success, the greater the potential of emptiness.
 Consider these sound bytes from “successful” people: